UNIS Hanoi Guest WIFI

 Technology Information Sessions for Parents

-Parents are invited to attend a Technology Session as part of your orientation into the School.
-The Tech Team will show you how to navigate through these systems and answer any questions you have.
+The Tech Team will show you how to navigate through the systems mentioned above and answer any questions you have.

-In addition to the systems mentioned above, the Tech Team will introduce you to the school's digital calendar, library online resources and other important elements of the website.
+In addition, the Tech Team will introduce you to the school's digital calendar, library online resources and other important elements of the website.

-Both sessions cover all the basics, but offer a slightly different perspective.
-Parents with children in multiple divisions only need to attend one tech session.
+Both Tech Sessions cover all the basics, but offer a slightly different perspective.

 The Technology Handbook gives students and parents practical information about device use, digital ethics and user agreements (which are signed digitally).